 For the cases where a third party token service creates assertions to be used for client authentication, privacy concerns are typically lower, since many of these clients are Web servers rather than individual devices operated by humans.
 If the assertions are used for client authentication of devices or software that can be closely linked to end users, then privacy protection safeguards need to be taken into consideration.

-Further guidance on privacy friendly protocol design can be found in [I-D.iab-privacy-considerations].
+Further guidance on privacy friendly protocol design can be found in [RFC6973].